-- 17. The harms to the interests of the Gullah/Geechee SIC and its members include the risk of a catastrophic failure of the repurposed and overhauled MOX Facility, which was never designed to support plutonium pit production, and which would likely result in the release of nuclear or toxic materials, placing the environment, workers and local residents in extreme peril.
-Many of the Gullah/Geechee SIC's members reside downstream of SRS and are also part of underserved communities of color.
+- 38. The harms to the interests of the Gullah/Geechee SIC and its members also include the risk of a catastrophic failure of the repurposed and overhauled MOX Facility, which was never designed to support plutonium pit production, and which would likely result in the release of nuclear or toxic materials, placing the environment, workers, and local residents in extreme peril. - 39.
+Finally, many of the Gullah/Geechee SIC's members reside downstream of SRS and are also part of underserved communities of color.
 The failure to prepare a new or supplemental PEIS contravenes the goal of NEPA to evaluate these proposed actions in the context of environmental justice.
-The harms to the Gullah/Geechee SIC also include the deprivation of environmental information and analysis to which it is legally entitled and denial of an opportunity for informed public participation that is a cornerstone of the NEPA process. - 18.
+The mission of the Gullah/Geechee SIC, to preserve and protect its members' homeland, cannot be achieved where its members cannot be fully involved in the government's decision-making process relative to this plan to produce plutonium pits at both LANL and at SRS. - 40.
 Plaintiff Nuclear Watch New Mexico ("NukeWatch") is a project of the Southwest Research and Information Center, a 501(c)(3) nonprofit organization based in Albuquerque, New Mexico.
-NukeWatch's mission is to use research, public education, and effective citizen action to promote safety, environmental protection and cleanup at nuclear facilities, including LANL, and to advocate for U.S. leadership toward a world free of nuclear weapons. - 19.
+NukeWatch's mission is to use research, public education, and effective citizen action to promote safety, environmental protection, and cleanup at nuclear facilities, including LANL, and to advocate for U.S. leadership toward a world free of nuclear weapons. - 41.
 NukeWatch has a long history of active participation in NNSA processes involving expanded plutonium pit production.
-Before its founding in December 1999, NukeWatch's Executive Director, Jay Coghlan, submitted extensive comments on the 1996 Stockpile Stewardship and Management PEIS and the 1999 draft LANL Site-Wide Environmental Impact Statement ("SWEIS").
-Since then, NukeWatch has submitted extensive public comment on the DOE/NNSA NEPA documents since 1999, including but not limited to the 2008 Complex Transformation Supplemental PEIS, the 2019 Complex Transformation SPEIS Supplement Analysis, the 2020 LANL SWEIS Supplement Analysis and the 2020 draft SRS EIS.
-In addition, Mr. Coghlan regularly recreates just outside the boundaries of LANL, and specifically has been rock climbing on nearby crags for over 40 years.
+Before its founding in December 1999, NukeWatch's current Executive Director, Jay Coghlan, submitted extensive comments on the 1996 Stockpile Stewardship and Management PEIS and the 1999 draft LANL Site-Wide Environmental Impact Statement ("SWEIS").
+Since then, NukeWatch has submitted extensive public comment on the DOE/NNSA NEPA documents since 1999, including but not limited to the 2008 Complex Transformation Supplemental PEIS, the 2019 Complex Transformation SPEIS Supplement Analysis, the 2020 LANL SWEIS Supplement Analysis, and the 2020 Draft SRS EIS.
+NukeWatch carries out its mission by gathering this critical information, disseminating it to educate members of the public, and promoting the public's advocacy of nuclear nonproliferation, as well as safety and environmental protection in any nuclear programs.